astronomer/docs/astro/reporting-dashboard.md

 :::

-Astro provides [a Dashboard](https://cloud.astronomer.io/dashboards) with a consolidated view of important metrics about your Organization's use of Astro.
-This includes the following Dashboards:
+Astro provides a collection of dashboards that include important metrics about your Organization's use of Astro.
+These dashboards include:

 - Organization explorer
 - Deployment detail